andriesfilmer/pim/README.md

 - Run for example `forever` for your api and create a webserver configuration
   (zie api/nginx.conf as a example).

+## Reminders for calendar events

+I you want reminders 24 hours before each event (that what i like).
+Create a `cron` for each 5 minutes that run: `/usr/bin/node /path/to/api/mailer.js`

+## Credits

+I use a lot off NPM Packages and Bower Packages.
+Look in `packages.json` and `bower.json`.
+Many thanks for the maintainers!

 ## Resources

 Inspired by the code from the articles: